4 Benefits of Bamboo Flooring

 Even though it is made from grass, it rivals hardwood flooring in durability and long-lasting qualities.
 The process to make bamboo flooring involves slicing and shredding strands of bamboo grass and pressing them back together with heat and special glues.

 The most durable kind of bamboo flooring is strand woven bamboo.
 This method mixes up and interlocks unique strands to make a hard surface 2.5x harder than red oak flooring.
 Strand woven bamboo is the most expensive kind of bamboo flooring there is, but the quality is worth the price.

-Bamboo flooring, with proper care, is designed to last up to 25 years.
+With proper care, bamboo floors are designed to last up to 25 years.

-4. Bamboo flooring is perfect for homeowners looking for an elegant and/or unique finish to add to their home.
+4. Bamboo floors are perfect for homeowners looking for an elegant and/or unique finish to add to their home.

 Is bamboo flooring what you are looking for in your home?
 Once installed, it will bring extra elegance to any room with it’s clean, modern look.

-Much of the appeal of bamboo flooring is in its uniqueness.
-Bamboo flooring has only been used in homes for about 25 years.
+Much of the appeal of this flooring is in its uniqueness.
+It has only been used in homes for about 25 years.
 Now that the manufacturing process has improved it is getting more and more popular.

 Bamboo flooring doesn’t offer much variety.
-There are different looks bamboo flooring offers based on how the strands of grass are pressed together.
-Vertical bamboo has a striped look, horizontal bamboo lets the knuckles—a classic trait of bamboo flooring—show, woven bamboo is more durable and offers a mixed look.
+There are different looks it has to offer based on how the strands of grass are pressed together.
+Vertical bamboo has a striped look, horizontal bamboo lets the knuckles—a classic trait of this flooring—show, woven bamboo is more durable and offers a mixed look.

 You can also choose from different shades of color.
 Darker colored bamboo is not as durable as lighter ones.
 If you are choosing flooring for a high-trafficked area, we recommend a lighter color.